teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 ## Requirements

-- Blender 3.3 or above (run as administrator is recommended)
+- Blender 3.3 or above (run as administrator is recommended) (Please note some features may not work in version below 3.6).
   - Blender 3.6 is Recommended as this is the latest LTS.
   - Though I have updated CATS to Blender 4.0, I do not currently recommend using 4.0 as there multiple issues with MDD Tools and Blender 4.0 which cats uses.
   - Anything older then 3.3 is not supported and no longer works.